appsmithorg/appsmith-docs/website/docs/reference/widgets/menu-button.md

 The properties are described as follows:

 ## Menu Items Source
 The "Menu Items Source" property lets you define where the menu items come from.
 You can either define them manually (Static) or use a dynamic source by selecting the "Dynamic" option.
-Dynamic option allows you to specify a data source such as a [database query](/core-concepts/data-access-and-binding/querying-a-database) or [API](/core-concepts/connecting-to-data-sources/authentication/connect-to-apis), which can be useful for providing up-to-date information in the menu.
+Dynamic option allows you to specify a data source such as a [database query](/core-concepts/data-access-and-binding/querying-a-database) or [API](/core-concepts/connecting-to-data-sources/authentication/connect-to-apis), which can be useful when the number of items or properties in each item need to be updated dynamically.

 <VideoEmbed host="youtube" videoId="MrvRADv-H9A" title="How to set Menu Items Source for Menu Button Widget" caption="How to set Menu Items Source for Menu Button Widget"/>